List of ambassadors of Sweden to India

 The Ambassador of Sweden to India (known formally as the Ambassador of the Kingdom of Sweden to the Republic of India) is the official representative of the government of Sweden to the president of India and government of India.

 History

-The first Swedish minister in India, envoy Gunnar Jarring, handed over his letter of credence to the Indian Governor-General C. Rajagopalachari on 9 November 1948.
+The first Swedish minister in India, envoy Gunnar Jarring, presented his credentials to the Indian Governor-General C. Rajagopalachari on 9 November 1948.

 In August 1956, an agreement was reached between the Swedish and Indian governments on the mutual elevation of the respective countries' legations to embassies.
 The diplomatic rank was thereafter changed to ambassador instead of envoy extraordinary and minister plenipotentiary.

+The Swedish ambassador has been concurrently accredited to neighboring countries since 1950: Bangladesh (1972–1977), Burma/Myanmar (1956–1959), Bhutan (1985–present), Maldives (1995–present), Nepal (1961–present), and Sri Lanka (1950–present).